What this system sees

 of your organization.

 Declarations are records.
 Once submitted, they are retained as part of the cleared engagement record.
 They cannot be recalled, amended retroactively, or removed.
-This is by design — the integrity of the system depends on declarations being permanent and verifiable.
+This is by design, because the integrity of the system depends on declarations being permanent and verifiable.

 The system does not retain information about who submitted a declaration beyond what is necessary to process and record the engagement.
 IP addresses and request metadata are not stored at the application layer.
-Standard infrastructure logs may exist at the hosting level — see below.
+Standard infrastructure logs may exist at the hosting level, as described below.

 The system does not build profiles of organizations.
 It does not track behavior across sessions.
 It does not sell or share organizational data with third parties.